INVIDITechnologies/pulse-html5-2.x-plugin-videojs/docs/videojs-getting-started.md

 # Getting Started with VideoJS

->:warning: To integrate, you must have a VideoJS player v5.x up and running on your site, as well as an INVIDI Pulse account and a unique ID (pulseHost).
+>:warning: To integrate, you must have a VideoJS player v5.x up and running on your site, as well as a Pulse account and a unique ID (pulseHost).

 1. Load the HTML5 Pulse SDK on the page with your VideoJS player.